geoscixyz/em/content/maxwell1_fundamentals/appendix/wave_eq_derivation.rst

 These expressions are now in terms of :math:`\boldsymbol{\nabla} \times
 \mathbf{e}` and :math:`\boldsymbol{\nabla} \times \mathbf{h}`.
 Thus, we can
-use Equation :eq:`faraday_time` to generate an equation with only :math:`\mathbf{h}`.
+use Equation :eq:`faraday_time_derivation` to generate an equation with only :math:`\mathbf{h}`.
 We then again use the vector identity :math:`\boldsymbol{\nabla} \times \boldsymbol{\nabla} \times \mathbf{x} =
 \boldsymbol{\nabla} \boldsymbol{\nabla} \cdot \mathbf{x} -